What Is a Last Will and Testament—and Why You Need One

 Suppose you have a sizable estate or a complicated family situation (such as children from more than one marriage).
 In that case, you will probably be better off seeing an experienced estate planning attorney.

-A lawyer can help you structure your estate plan to minimize taxes and probate fees and see that your property goes where you want it to go.
+A lawyer can help you structure your estate plan to minimize taxes and probate fees and ensure that your property goes where you want it to go.
 The lawyer can also advise you of alternative devices (such as trusts) to save money and increase your control over the property.

 How often should I review my will to keep it current?